weblab-class/minerva-news/README.md

 ## Development Notes
 React frontend, Python/Flask backend, and MongoDB

-npm/create-react-app is used in the development process for frontend.
+npm & create-react-app is used in the development process for frontend.

 When first cloning repo, make sure to run
 ```